pgte/fugue/README.markdown

 * Supports and type of Node.js server as long as it inherits from net.Server (http.Server, connect.Server, ...)
 * Failover -  when a worker dies it is restarted.
-* App reload using SIGUSR2.
+* Zero downtime app reload.
 * Set gid, uid.
 * Set working dir.
 * Redirect stdout to log files for master / workers